 We're an independent organization that analyzes the ingredients in beauty and personal care for safety.

 Most companies don’t have our best interests in mind.
 They will gladly put a cheaper, less safe ingredient in their products to save a nickel and appease their investors.
 We’re quickly destroying our planet with single-use plastics and pollutants being pumped into our air and water.

-We're also fed up with companies engaging in greenwashing—the act of tricking people into believing that a company is more non-toxic and eco-friendly than it really is.
+We also cut through marketing tricks like greenwashing—the act of tricking people into believing that a company or product is more non-toxic and eco-friendly than it really is.

 Better Goods exists to fight against misleading information, unsafe products and toxic chemicals and plastics being put into our environment.
 We use science and real studies to find out which products are truly safe to use, which are full of bad ingredients, and which are trying to trick you.

 We believe that everyone has a right to know what they’re putting on their skin, and we’re committed to providing accurate, reliable information to help people make informed choices about the products they buy.

 There is very little regulation when it comes to personal care and cosmetics.
 Contrary to popular belief, the United States Food & Drug Administration (FDA) does not regulate cosmetics or their ingredients—the responsibility lies on the manufacturers.